-- A valid/current Medical Examiner's Certificate (DOT Card) (and Intrastate waiver/Interstate exemption, if required) MUST be provided for all MVA Commercial Driver's License transactions.
+- A valid/current medical examiner's certificate (DOT Card) and an intrastate waiver/Interstate exemption, (if required) must be provided for all MVA commercial driver's license transactions.
 See CDL Medical/Physical Requirements for more information.

-How do I report changes in my height/weight or organ donor status?
+How do I report changes in my height/weight?

 You are only required to report height changes of 2 inches or more and weight changes of 20 pounds or more.
-To report these changes or to change your organ donor status, you must go in person to any MVA office.
-Remember to bring the product that you wish to change.
+To report the changes, you must go in person to any MVA office.
+Remember to bring the license or card that you wish to change.

 - There is no fee for the correction attachment card (for changes of address).

 If you wish to designate that you are an organ donor, a red heart symbol can be added to your driver's license or ID card.
 You may request a corrected driver's license or ID card through the MVA's web site, kiosk or in person at any full service MVA office.